 The credit for worker training is allowed only with respect to employees in positions not classified as exempt under the Fair Labor Standards Act, 29 U.S.C. § 213(a)(1) and for expenditures for training that would be eligible for expenditure or reimbursement under the Department of Community Colleges' New and Expanding Industry Program, as determined by guidelines adopted by the State Board of Community Colleges.
+The credit is not allowed for expenditures that are paid or reimbursed by the New and Expanding

-To establish eligibility, the taxpayer must obtain as part of the application process under G.S.
-105-129.6 the certification of the Department of Community Colleges that the taxpayer's planned worker training would satisfy the requirements of this paragraph.
+Industry Program.
+To establish eligibility, the taxpayer must obtain as part of the 1 2 application process under G.S.
+105-129.6 the certification of the Department of 3 Community Colleges that the taxpayer's planned worker training would satisfy the 4 requirements of this paragraph.
 A taxpayer shall apply to the Department of Community Colleges for this certification.
-The application must be on a form provided by the Department of Community Colleges, must

-- provide a detailed plan of the worker training to be provided, and must contain any information required by the Department of Community Colleges to determine whether the requirements of this paragraph will be satisfied.
-If the Department of Community Colleges determines that the planned worker training meets the requirements of this paragraph, the Department of Community Colleges shall issue a certificate describing the location with respect to which the credit is claimed and stating that the planned worker training meets the requirements of this paragraph.
-The State Board of Community Colleges may adopt rules in accordance with Chapter 150B of the General Statutes that are needed to carry out its responsibilities under this paragraph. - (d) Forfeiture.
-A taxpayer forfeits a credit allowed under this Article if the taxpayer was not eligible for the credit at the time the taxpayer applied for the credit.
-A taxpayer that forfeits a credit under this Article is liable for all past taxes avoided as a result of the credit plus interest at the rate established under G.S.
-105-241.1(i), computed from the date the taxes would have been due if the credit had not been allowed.
-The past taxes and interest are due 30 days after the date the credit is forfeited; a taxpayer that fails to pay the past taxes and interest by the due date is subject to the penalties provided in G.S.
+The application must be on a form provided by the 5 6 Department of Community Colleges, must provide a detailed plan of the worker training 7 to be provided, and must contain any information required by the Department of 8 Community Colleges to determine whether the requirements of this paragraph will be 9 satisfied.
+If the Department of Community Colleges determines that the planned worker 10 training meets the requirements of this paragraph, the Department of Community Colleges shall issue a certificate describing the location with respect to which the credit is 11 12 claimed and stating that the planned worker training meets the requirements of this paragraph.
+The State Board of Community Colleges may adopt rules in accordance with 13 14 Chapter 150B of the General Statutes that are needed to carry out its responsibilities 15 under this paragraph.

+16 (d) Forfeiture. - A taxpayer forfeits a credit allowed under this Article if the taxpayer was not eligible for the credit at the time the taxpayer applied for the credit.
+A 17 18 taxpayer that forfeits a credit under this Article is liable for all past taxes avoided as a result of the credit plus interest at the rate established under G.S.
+105-241.1(i), computed 19 20 from the date the taxes would have been due if the credit had not been allowed.
+The past 21 taxes and interest are due 30 days after the date the credit is forfeited; a taxpayer that fails to pay the past taxes and interest by the due date is subject to the penalties provided in 22 23 G.S.
 105-236.
-If a taxpayer forfeits the credit for creating jobs or the credit for investing in machinery and equipment, the taxpayer also forfeits any credit for worker training claimed for the jobs for which the credit for investing in machinery and equipment was claimed. - (e) Change in Ownership of Business.
-The sale, merger, acquisition, or bankruptcy of a business, or any other transaction by which an existing business reformulates itself as another business, does not create new eligibility in a succeeding business with respect to credits for which the predecessor was not eligible under this Article.
+If a taxpayer forfeits the credit for creating jobs or the credit for investing 24 in machinery and equipment, the taxpayer also forfeits any credit for worker training claimed for the jobs for which the credit for creating jobs was claimed or the jobs at the 25 26 location with respect to which the credit for investing in machinery and equipment was 27 claimed.

+(e) Change in Ownership of Business. - The sale, merger, acquisition, or bankruptcy of a business, or any other transaction by which an existing business reformulates itself as another business, does not create new eligibility in a succeeding business with respect to credits for which the predecessor was not eligible under this Article.
 A successor business may, however, take any installment of or carried-over portion of a credit that its predecessor could have taken if it had a tax liability.

-"§ 105-129.5.
+34 "§ 105-129.5.
 (Repealed effective January 1, 2002) Tax election; cap.